UesleiJf/projeto-preditivo/README.md

 The project is divided into 3 parts:
 - Static Analysis
 - Choice of the best algorithm for problem solving
 - Creating a Container Docker for use via client (entering data to see the forecast).
+Para executar essa parte do projeto veja o arquivo README.md da Part03.

 ### Work environment details

 * OS: Ubuntu 16.04 LTS
 * IDE: Jupyter Notebook / Jupyter Lab
 * Database: sqlite3
+* Docker

 ### Library Versions